 - g.
 If the School receives a complaint filed or becomes aware of an investigation with the Office of Civil Rights or any other governmental entity and the complaint or investigation relates to the School and could involve the Sponsor, the School shall within one (1) school day notify the Sponsor and provide the Sponsor any documentation from the agency.
 The School shall fully cooperate with the Sponsor during the investigation and proceedings and provide the Sponsor any relevant information.
 The School shall bear all costs associated with the investigation.
-However, the Sponsor shall assume and/or reimburse the costs attributable to, caused by, or through the fault of the Sponsor, if any. - I. Exceptional Student Education (ESE) Services Covered by the Administrative Fee evaluation for ESE placement, professional development and training for charter school administration and staff to ensure that the School provides the appropriate level of service to meet the needs of the School's students with disabilities.
-The Sponsor will monitor the with ESE requirements, and will provide guidance to assist the School, if needed.
+However, the Sponsor shall assume and/or reimburse the costs attributable to, caused by, or through the fault of the Sponsor, if any. - I. Exceptional Student Education (ESE) Services Covered by the Administrative Fee Pursuant to section 1002.33(20), Florida Statutes, the administrative fee includes professional development and training for charter school administration and staff to ensure that the School provides the appropriate level of service to meet the needs of the School's students with disabilities.
+The Sponsor will monitor the School's procedures for identification and placement to ensure the School's compliance with ESE requirements, and will provide guidance to assist the School, if needed.
 Professional development provided to all schools includes the following topics: Positive Behavior Support, Response to Intervention, Multi-Tiered System of Support, Differentiated Instruction, Modifications and Accommodations for ESE students, Alternate Assessment, IEP Development and Implementation, state and district test administration and other relevant topics.
 The School will have access to the IEP/504 computerized management system to the same extent it is provided to all Sponsor schools.
 The Sponsor will provide support and guidance for individual ESE cases and overall school programming for ESE students, and other supports and services as agreed to by the School and the Sponsor.